-During the three months ended March 31, 2020 and 2019, our net sales to our five largest customers accounted for approximately 11.4% and 10.7% of total net sales, respectively.
-No one customer accounted for more than 10.0% of outstanding accounts receivable balance at March 31, 2020 or December 31, 2019.
+During the six months ended June 30, 2020 and 2019, our net sales to our five largest customers accounted for approximately 9.2% and 10.1% of total net sales, respectively.
+No one customer accounted for more than 10.0% of outstanding accounts receivable balance at June 30, 2020 or December 31, 2019.
 Although we have long-term relationships with many of our customers, our customers do not have a contractual obligation to purchase our products and we cannot be certain that we will be able to retain our existing major customers.
-Store closures, decreased foot traffic and recession resulting from the COVID-19 pandemic will adversely affect the performance and will likely adversely affect the financial condition of many of our customers.
-If any major existing customer ceases or decreases its purchases from us, cancels its orders, delays or defaults on its payment obligations to us, reduces the floor space, assortments, fixtures or advertising for our products or changes its manner of doing business with us for any reason, such as due to store closures, decreased foot traffic or recession resulting from the COVID-19 pandemic, such actions adversely affect our business and financial condition.
-For example, our inventory levels have increased as purchases from wholesale customers have decreased.
-Furthermore, the retail industry regularly experiences consolidation, contractions and closings which may result in our loss of customers or our inability to collect accounts receivable of major customers.
-For example, we are currently experience delays in payments from some of our customers.
+Store closures or re-closures, decreased foot traffic and economic recession resulting from the COVID-19 pandemic has, and will likely continue to, adversely affect our performance and could continue to adversely affect the financial condition of many of our customers.
+If any major existing customer ceases or decreases its purchases from us, cancels its orders, delays or defaults on its payment obligations to us, reduces the floor space, assortments, fixtures or advertising for our products or changes its manner of doing business with us for any reason, such as due to store closures, decreased foot traffic or recession resulting from the COVID-19 pandemic, such actions may adversely affect our business and financial condition.
+Furthermore, the retail industry regularly experiences consolidation, contractions and closings, which may result in our loss of customers or our inability to collect accounts receivable of major customers, and we have recently experienced delays in payments from some of our customers and others have gone bankrupt.
 If we lose a major customer, experience a significant decrease in sales to a major customer or are unable to collect the accounts receivable of a major customer due to any of the foregoing reasons, our business and financial condition could be harmed.